Szara-ManOfHonor/SRTS-Expanded/README.md

 *Updates will not be made for old versions of Rimworld.*

-This version will be balanced for the HSK modpack, check out our Discord at https://discord.gg/VrmrybqufD This is not a release version.
-Do not use it yet.
+This version will be balanced for the HSK modpack, check out our Discord at https://discord.gg/VrmrybqufD This is a beta version.

 Copyright (c) 2020 Starflight Creative